lokapal-xyz/education/content/howtodao/05-dao-community/Member-Engagement-and-Incentives/Community-Activation.md

 weight: 75_000
 ---

 Engaging community members is crucial for the success of a DAO.
 Without active participation, governance decisions can become dominated by a small group, reducing decentralization and inclusivity.

-Let's explore strategies to activate, incentivize, and retain community members, ensuring that the DAO remains dynamic and participatory.
+---

 ## **Onboarding and Education**